LackOfMorals/lackofmorals.github.io/_posts/2025-12-12-mcp-bandwagon.md

 }
 ```

-This was inspired by the Neo4j Labs Terraform project access the Aura API as I thought it would the Aura API easier to work with if it came as a Go package.
+This was inspired by the Neo4j Labs Terraform project as I thought it would the Aura API easier to work with if there was a Go package for it.

 ## lets code